dfadeeff/admission-automation/README.md

-# IU Admissions Automation System
+# Admissions Automation System

-A complete admission processing system that uses AI agents and RAG to automate IU's admission workflow for up to 50k+ students annually.
+A complete admission processing system that uses AI agents and RAG to automate admission workflow for up to 50k+ students annually.

 ## System Architecture